Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Hecke Subgroups and Archimedean Solids

-Comparison with our results concerning congruence subgroups of Hecke groups in section 2.2.1 above suffices to show that the octahedron corresponds to the principal congruence subgroup $H_{4}\left(3\right)$.
-We remark here that, as stated in \cite{HeckeDessins}, the matrices of $H_{4}$ are of the following two types:
+Note that comparison with our results concerning congruence subgroups of Hecke groups in section \eqref{s:hecke} reveals that the octahedron corresponds to the principal congruence subgroup $H_{4}\left(3\right)$.
+Repeating this procedure for all Archimedean solids, we find a number of results worthy of comment:

+\begin{itemize} \item While the octahedron corresponds to the conjugacy class of Hecke subgroups $H_{4}\left(3\right)$, no other Archimedean solid is readily associated with congruence Hecke subgroups in an analogous manner.